BillsGitHubAcct/Web-Scraping-and-Document-Databases/README.md

-### Mission to Mars Homework
+### Mission to Mars Web Scraper to New Web Page

-## The following code scrapes pieces of Mars related information from various web pages and then inserts it into a Mongodb database.
-## From the Mongodb database rows are read and displayed on a visualization.
+##Consists of:

+# A Jupyter Notebook script that scrapes Mars data (see below) --> mission_to_mars.ipynb

+#A Python version of the Jupyter Notebook written as a function  --> scrape_mars.py

+#A Flask Python Mongodb (app.py) script that:
+	1) calls the above scrape function to retrieve the scraped Mars data
+	2) inserts the scraped data into a mongodb app's mars collection
+	3) reads the scraped data from mongodb
+    4) passes scraped data to index.html (in templates folder)
+	5) and renders the web page

+#---------------------------------------------------------------------

-### mission_to_mars.ipynb -- Part 1
+### mission_to_mars.ipynb

 ```python
 import pandas as pd